Ted Stevens: 1978 plane crash

+Early legislative achievements

-Stevens' fiery attitude greatly assisted Stevens in pushing the highly controversial nomination of Alaska Governor Wally Hickel to the office of Interior Secretary through the Senate, as well as passing numerous major bills, such as the Alaska Native Claims Settlement Act in 1971, the Trans-Alaska Pipeline Authorization Act in 1973, something which endeared the Senator to President Richard Nixon, and, an act which Stevens had picked as his key legislative achievement in 2006, the Magnuson–Stevens Fishery Conservation and Management Act, along with Washington Senator Warren Magnuson.
-Stevens ability to do so helped propel him in popularity, allowing him to easily win re-election in 1970 in an upset.
-Stevens would continue to win re-election easily until his defeat in 2008 by Anchorage Mayor, Mark Begich, the son of former U.S. Representative from Alaska Nick Begich.
+Stevens's fiery attitude greatly assisted him in pushing the highly controversial nomination of Alaska Governor Wally Hickel to the office of Interior Secretary through the workings of the Senate, as well as passing numerous major bills, such as the Alaska Native Claims Settlement Act in 1971, Title IX in 1972, the Trans-Alaska Pipeline Authorization Act in 1973, something which endeared the Senator to President Richard Nixon, and, an act which Stevens had picked as his key legislative achievement in 2006, the Magnuson–Stevens Fishery Conservation and Management Act, along with Washington Senator Warren Magnuson.
+Stevens's ability to do so helped propel him in popularity, allowing him to easily win re-election in 1970 in an upset.
+Stevens would continue to win re-election easily until his defeat in 2008 by Anchorage Mayor, Mark Begich, the son of former U.S. Representative from Alaska Nick Begich Sr..

+Pork barrel spending

-Later in his career, Stevens would bring in billions of dollars of pork barrel funding, something which Stevens was unapologetic for, once stating "I'm guilty of asking for pork, and I'm proud of the Senate for giving it to me."
+Throughout his career, Stevens would bring in billions of dollars of pork barrel funding for Alaska, something which Stevens was unapologetic for, once stating "I'm guilty of asking for pork, and I'm proud of the Senate for giving it to me."
+Stevens was nicknamed the "King of Pork" by CBS News & NBC News.
+In 2007, Texas received approximately $98 per person in federal appropriations, with a similar share accorded New York, while Alaska came in a far first place, receiving $4,300 per person.
+In his final year in the Senate, Stevens secured $469 million for Alaskan projects.
+Citizens Against Government Waste stated that Stevens had secured over a billion dollars in federal funding for Alaska from 1991 to 2000.